Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 03/README.md

 ```bash
 docker run -d -p 8080:80 --name my-nginx-cont nginx
 ```
+- Flask is a lightweight web framework that is used to create a web applications and Rest APIs.

 This command performs several key actions:
 1. **Detached Mode (`-d`)**: